regine/meltmodel/organization.md

     file for both programs ```inputreadgrid.m```

-There is a third subdirectory, ```example```, which contains a sample dataset and configureation file for running the model.
-Included are sample digiral elevation models, firn, snow and ice coverage, aspect data for potential radiation calculation and discharge data.
-Configuration files for the models, and shading tool are included as well:
+There is a third subdirectory, ```example```, which contains a sample dataset and parameter file for running the model.
+Included are samples of all grid files that are necessary to run the models: digital elevation models of the entire domain, the watershed (area to be computed) and the glacier, slope and aspect grids, firn and initial snow cover and skyview factor grids.
+Adjusted parameter files for the models, and shading tool are included as well:
 __input.txt__ : A sample configuration file for DEBaM and DETIM __shading.txt__: A sample config file for the shading utility.
+Note that you need to adjust the input/output paths in the example parameter files and copy them to the folder of the executables.
+Then you should be able to run the example.
+Files are given in asci-format and binary format as required by the model.
+However, sometimes the asci-files need to be freshly converted into binary format (using ascigrid) on the platform you are working on for the model to run.

 ### After building the Model
 Building the model creates two new subdirectories: